tecoholic/yacy-it/README.md

 # YACY it

-Adds the current webpage to the local YACY index
+Adds the current webpage to the local YACY index.
+This assumes you are running YaCy in `localhost:8090`

 ## Credits & Attribution